 If you’re ready to check it out, you can download the spreadsheet right now and give it a spin.

 If you find my audit checklist and scoring system helpful, please let me know what you think!

-Alternative Aid: Complete Site Audit Checklist and Guide from Annie Cushing
+Alternative Aid: Annie Cushing’s Complete Site Audit Checklist and Guide

 If you need more guidance in performing an audit, but can’t afford a professional solution like the ones I offer, I highly recommend you consider purchasing the 140 Page Self Guided Site Audit Checklist that Annie Cushing created.
 It’s a complete Guide, Template and Walk-through presented in a “do-it-yourself” format with boilerplate text and visual aids.

 I’ve known Annie and had the honor to work with her on audits in the past – she knows her stuff and she’s a wizard when it comes to helping those who want to learn.
 So check it out.
-At just $195, it’s a crazy good bargain!
+It’s a crazy good bargain!